AccelByte/accelbyte-java-sdk/README.md

 #### With Default HTTP Client (OkhttpClient)

-Use this to get SDK instance with basic HTTP functionality.
+Use the following to get SDK instance with basic HTTP functionality.

 ```java
 AccelByteConfig config = new AccelByteConfig(